 Entering and exiting the Mens circle

 Men do not like being told what to do.
 But worse is not knowing what to do.
 We are acculturated to be strong and then demands to be vulnerable are pushed upon us by family, work, and partners.
 We are educated to not cry and then shamed for not having feelings.
-In a mens group I strive for us all to find the contradictions of these imputed ironies to guide a new relationship to power.
-Through mindful, kindness-conflict activities, clarification of experiences and each members needs, we forge a new relationship, in practice, with other men.
-This experientially based experience has led all the participants in such groups to find new levels of power, humility, integrity, kindness, love, vulnerability and community integration.
-Often resolving damaging issues of addiction, rage, loneliness, insatiable desire and cyclic dissatisfaction.
-No man entering a group has been able to avoid feelings of ambivalence, even terror at the notion of sharing a space with other men, but more importantly no man has left without having a deeply transformative experience and carrying a rich, WholeMan perspective with them from such a group
+In a mens group we find the a new relationship to power, each other, our families and community.
+Through mindful, kindness-conflict activities, clarification of experiences and each members needs, we forge a new relationship, in practice, with other men; here resolving damaging issues of addiction, rage, loneliness, insatiable desire and cyclic dissatisfaction.
+No man entering a group has been able to avoid feelings of ambivalence, even terror at the notion of sharing a space with other men, but more importantly no man has left without having a deeply transformative experience and carrying a rich experience with them from such a group

 New paradigm Insight: